phaustin/quantecon-example/book/docs/numpy.md

 # NumPy

-> \"Let\'s be clear: the work of science has nothing whatever to do with
+> \"Let's be clear: the work of science has nothing whatever to do with
 > consensus.
 Consensus is the business of politics.
 Science, on the
 > contrary, requires only one investigator who happens to be right,
 > which means that he or she has results that are verifiable by